javascript-tutorial/en.javascript.info/6-async/05-async-await/01-rewrite-async-2/task.md

 # Rewrite "rethrow" async/await

-Rewrite the "rethrow" example from the chapter <info:promise-chaining> using `async/await` instead of `.then/catch`.
+Below you can find the "rethrow" example from the chapter <info:promise-chaining>.
+Rewrite it using `async/await` instead of `.then/catch`.

-And get rid of recursion in favour of a loop in `demoGithubUser`: with `async/await` that becomes possible and is easier to develop later on.
+And get rid of the recursion in favour of a loop in `demoGithubUser`: with `async/await` that becomes easy to do.

 ```js run
 class HttpError extends Error {